saibin25242/Cloud-Forensics-Automation-for-Retail-Breaches/README.md

 4. Based on what changed, it assigns a status and risk level
 5. Everything gets saved to PostgreSQL
 6. The dashboard at `/admin` pulls the latest data and shows it in real time — charts, tables, the works
+7. if you need CSV report you generate it through export option where details of each file's name,path,time,hash value,status,scan time and risk level can be seen.

 ---